RMED24/SevenSeas/README.md

 # ❤️

 Reminder that <strong><i>you are great, you are enough, and your presence is valued.</i></strong> If you are struggling with your mental health, please reach out to someone you love and consult a professional.
-You are not alone and there are plenty of resources online to help you.
+You are not alone; there is a large range of resources online for support and guidance.